Colombia expels 59 Venezuelans who took part in protests

 The Venezuelans have been classified as a threat to public order and national security, the government’s migration agency said.

-Since last Thursday Colombia has been hit by unprecedented mass protests against the government of unpopular conservative President Ivan Duque, thus joining a wave of grassroots anger that, for different reasons, has swept through Ecuador, Chile and Bolivia.
+Since last Thursday Colombia has been hit by unprecedented mass protests against the unpopular Duque, thus joining a wave of grassroots anger that, for different reasons, has swept through Ecuador, Chile and Bolivia.

+Colombians want Duque to fight harder against corruption, improve public education and provide for more equitable economic growth.

 Duque's administration also has to deal with hosting 1.4 million refugees fleeing neighboring Venezuela's economic meltdown,